Smart Crossing

-As a follow up for Fleetlights, Smart Crossing is Direct Lines second experiment that aims to prevent accidents before they happen.
-This time, we wanted to tackle an urban problem, the pedestrian crossing.
+As a follow-up for Fleetlights, Smart Crossing is Direct Lines's second experiment to prevent accidents before they happen.
+This time, we wanted to tackle an urban problem: pedestrian crossings.

-The pedestrian crossing was designed in 1934, and back then our roads were used in a completely different way.
-Knowing that 1 in 4 road accidents happen at crossings, we created a fully responsive LED road, that can track elements and react to scenarios in only 0.3 seconds.
+Since the design of the pedestrian crossing in 1934, our roads have evolved, and so have the dangers.
+With a quarter of road accidents happening at crossings, we've developed a fully responsive LED road that can track elements and react to scenarios in just 0.3 seconds.

-This prototype was tested and presented to tech companies and publications such as Wired, Fast Company, BBC, The Times, among others.
-You can watch the full case study below.
+The prototype was tested and presented to tech companies and publications such as Wired, Fast Company, BBC, and The Times.
+You can watch the entire case study below.

 The design task

-In terms of look and feel, we wanted the designs to feel modern and somewhat futuristic, but still simple so people could understand it straight away.
-The responsive surface added a new dimension to the design process, where we could explore not only static but also animated elements - that allowed us to test and experiment with shapes, colour transitions and movements.
+In terms of look and feel, we wanted the designs to feel modern and somewhat futuristic but still simple so people could understand them straight away.
+The responsive surface added a new dimension to the design process, allowing us to explore static and animated elements and test and experiment with shapes, colour transitions, and movements.

-To define the scenarios, we used in-depth research groups with relevant partnering agencies & workshops with our clients to get relevant data and insight, that ultimately drove our exploration.
+To define the scenarios, we engaged in in-depth research groups with relevant partnering agencies and conducted workshops with our clients.
+This collaborative effort was instrumental in gathering relevant data and insights that ultimately drove our exploration.

 Baseline Crossing